microsoft/api-guidelines/azure/Guidelines.md

 ARM RPs are Azure Fundamentals requirement for Azure Services and ARM RP review is another mandatory review.
 Some of the guidance overlaps with general API review, but passing one review will generally make the other one go very quickly.

-## Use an OpenAPI definition to describe API
+## API definition

-All Services **MUST** provide an [OpenAPI Definition] that describes their service.
+All Services **MUST** provide an [OpenAPI Definition] (with [autorest extensions](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md)) that describes their service.
 The OpenAPI Specification is a key element of the Azure SDK plan and essential to improving the documentation, usability and discoverability of services.

 ## URL structure

-In addition to the URL structure guidance in the Microsoft REST API guidelines, Azure has specific guidance about service exposure for multi-tenant services
+In addition to the [URL structure guidance](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#71-url-structure) in the Microsoft REST API guidelines, Azure has specific guidance about service exposure for multi-tenant services

 ### URL structure